-I have a soft spot for dumplings in general, potato dumplings in particular, and today I am going to show you how to make Potato Beetroot Dumplings.
-I also have a soft spot for beetroot and try to incorporate it in all sorts of dishes.
+I have a soft spot for dumplings in general, potato dumplings in particular, and today I am going to show you how to make Beetroot Potato Dumplings.
+I am also partial to beetroot and try to incorporate it into all sorts of dishes.
 See for example my Beetroot Cornmeal Muffins with Green Olives, or these decadent Beetroot Coconut Brownies.
 So why not beetroot dumplings?

-This is a pretty uncomplicated recipe, with very few ingredients, but there is one thing that is essential to its success – both the potatoes and the beetroot (the latter especially) need to be as dry as possible.
-The best method of preparing them for this recipe is roasting them whole, without wrapping them tin foil (which is great if you want to trap the moisture in, so wouldn’t work in this recipe), then cutting in half to allow all the steam to escape.
+This is a pretty uncomplicated recipe, with very few ingredients, but there is one thing that is essential to its success.
+Both the potatoes and the beetroot (the latter especially) need to be as dry as possible.
+The best method of preparing them for this recipe is roasting them whole, then cutting in half to allow all the steam to escape.

 I don’t recommend boiling the beetroot as it will have too much moisture (I tried this method and it definitely did not work, the dumplings were inedible!).
 Roasted beetroot also has a sweet intense flavour, which comes through nicely in this recipe.
 When completely cooled, the beetroot will need to be chopped into small chunks and patted dry with a paper towel (see Instructions below).
 So that’s the tricky bit.
 The rest is easy:)

-These vibrant looking Potato Beetroot Dumplings can be served as a side dish, with a little drizzle of olive oil, a knob of butter or a bit of parmesan cheese sprinkled on top.
-They can also be enjoyed with a vegetable stew, mushroom sauce (see my Potato Dumplings with Mushroom Sauce recipe) or pesto (see my parsley pesto recipe < HERE >).
+These vibrant looking healthy potato dumplings can be served with a little drizzle of olive oil, a knob of butter or a bit of parmesan cheese sprinkled on top.
+They taste fantastic with my easy mushroom sauce or a drizzle of parsley pesto.

 - 3 medium potatoes